Human Resources, Staffing, and Performance

 Test Your Knowledge

-An entire ROI team misses turnaround targets after a new request-tracking system goes live.
+An entire ROI team misses turnaround targets immediately after a new request-tracking system goes live.
 What is the best first management action?

 A